 \subsubsection{Synthetic}

-To evaluate navigation performance under even denser conditions, we additionally construct a synthetic dataset simulating pedestrian flows.
+To evaluate navigation performance under even denser conditions, we construct a synthetic dataset simulating pedestrian flows.
 Each episode consists of two opposing flows of pedestrians.
 Groups are spawned at randomized intervals around \SI{5}{\second} from opposite sides of the scene, each containing 2 to 5 pedestrians.
 Within a group, each pedestrian is assigned an initial velocity sampled around a mean speed of \SI{0.9}{\meter\per\second}, with a random noise of $\pm0.05$\SI{}{\meter\per\second}, and moves with constant velocity.

 We construct navigation episodes by applying the same segmentation procedure as used for ETH-UCY.
 Across all episodes, the number of pedestrians ranges from 6 to 63, with an average of 19.8 pedestrians per scene.

 For both datasets, we generate multiple episodes per segment by uniformly sampling robot start and goal positions from start and goal regions placed on opposite sides of the dominant pedestrian flow to encourage interactions.
 We sample 5{,}000 training episodes from ETH-UCY and 3{,}000 from the synthetic dataset, in total across all segments.
 For evaluation, we generate 500 test episodes per dataset, and use the same test episodes for evaluating all methods.